This site is for general and professional education purposes

 Vanilla planifolia is a climbing orchid, native to the hot humid forests of tropical America.
 The flavoring material is obtained from the cured, fully grown but unripe fruits.
 It was extensively used in Pre-Columbian America.
 The Europeans who found the Aztecs using it to flavor chocolate, carried vanilla to Europe.
 It soon reached the Eastern tropics and was cultivated in many areas.

 The plant is a climbing vine with fleshy adventitious roots, large succulent leaves and greenish-yellow flowers.
 The fruits are long, thin, yellow, pod like capsules known as vanilla beans.
 Vanilla is a wholly tropical species and requires a hot climate with frequent rains.
 In cultivation it is grown from cuttings and is trained on posts or living trees.
-The flowers are pollinated by hand.
+The flowers are pollinated by hand, but in nature pollination is by stingless bees of the genus Melipona, and perhaps also by hummingbirds.
+William Roland in Maryland, USA is investigating Melipona bees as pollinators of vanilla.
+The Melipona species are vicious biters and have never been domesticated.
+However, their honey that is derived from an array of tropical plants is of the highest quality.
+Sadly, according to William Roland these bees are under threat of extinction by competitive Africanized bees that have spread throughout the Americas from a poorly conceived hybridization experiment in Brazil.

 The flavor and aroma of vanilla is not present in the pods until they have been cured.
 The unripe fruits are picked at just the right time and submitted to a sweating process.
 They are exposed to the sun during the morning, and are then protected by covers during the afternoon.
 At night they are placed in airtight boxes.
 During this curing process a glucoside is changed by enzyme action into a crystalline substance, Vanillin, which possesses the characteristic odor and flavor.
 The pods become tough and pliable and very fragrant, and turn dark brown in color.
 Frequently crystals of vanillin appear on the surface.
 Vanilla is cultivated in many tropical areas where an island climate is particular favorable.
 Mexico, the Seychelles Islands, Madagascar, the Comoro Islands, Reunion, Tahiti, Dominica, Puerto Rico and Guadeloupe are principal producing areas.
 West Indian or Pompona Vanilla is obtained from Vanilla pompona, a species with shorter, thicker pods.